ava-labs/avalanche-docs/docs/quickstart/hello-world-precompile-tutorial.md

 Now that we have an abi for the precompile gen tool to interact with.
 We can run the following command to generate our HelloWorld precompile!

-In the root of the repo run
+In the root of the Subnet-EVM repo run

 ```bash
 go run ./cmd/precompilegen/main.go --abi ./contract-examples/contracts/IHelloWorld.abi --type HelloWorld --pkg precompile --out ./precompile/hello_world.go